 Break out the mashed potatoes and cranberry sauce – cooking a crisp-on-the-outside, juicy-on-the-inside roasted turkey or chicken is a snap when you know how it’s done.
-We suggest you practice your roasting skills on a chicken before tackling a holiday turkey.
+We suggest you practise your roasting skills on a chicken before tackling a holiday turkey.
 Once you’ve mastered the basics, tweak your favourite flavourings to suit any kind of meal, whether a classic Sunday roast or an inspired weeknight supper.
 Our ultimate guide offers expert advice, step-by-step how-tos and quick tips that will have you roasting poultry any day of the week.

 Which cut of poultry you serve depends on how many people will be dining and how much time you have to prep.
 Roasting a whole bird gives larger gatherings a warm, traditional feel (and the leftover meat and bones make the perfect base for broth).
 A whole turkey takes time to defrost.
 Plus, if you choose to brine it, you’ll need to do so a day before cooking.
 So if you’re short on time, choose smaller cuts, such as turkey breasts.
 Cornish hens are a fancier option for intimate gatherings; one Cornish hen will feed two people.